joelpurra/ep-erroneous-votes/README.md

 ## Todo

-- Split up extraction files to several pieces, so the entire script doesn't have to run every time.
+&#9744; Split up extraction files to several pipe-able pieces, so the entire script doesn't have to run every time.
 Most useful during development, as a complete run takes too long.
-- Output aggregate data, such as total and filtered number of votings/votes and corrections, number of MEPs, votes, corrections per MEP, first/last voting dates, etcetera.
+&#9745; Output aggregate data, such as total and filtered number of votings/votes and corrections, number of MEPs, votes, corrections per MEP, first/last voting dates, etcetera.
 Use a JSON format, and then update downstream visualization.

 ## License